OH NO!!! Insects on my plants!

 That's because insects lay eggs in hard to find places and they're easy to miss.
 Even though you kill the adults, the problem returns when the eggs hatch.

 When you find insects, you need to spray the plant 3 times at weekly intervals - whether you see bugs or not.
 Spraying kills the adults but doesn't get the eggs.

 Active adults lay eggs on decorative pots, plant shelves, and even on the floor under the plant.
 Then, when conditions are right the eggs hatch and your problem starts all over again.

-Mealy bugs on the bottom of a decorative container
+Mealy bugs hiding at the bottom of a decorative container

 It's important to spray everything around the plant.
 This is where eggs hide and hatch when conditions are right - and then your problem starts all over again.